-- Pre-approving all financial institutions with which the Companies plan to invest and do business. - Ensuring that the asset quality adhere to the Oney Bank SA Group policy; - Diversifying the portfolio so that potential losses on an individual counterparty will be minimised; and - Monitoring performance and credit ratings of counterparties.
+- Pre-approving all financial institutions with which the Companies plan to invest and do business. - Ensuring that the asset quality adhere to the Oney's Investment Policy; - Diversifying the portfolio so that potential losses on an individual counterparty will be minimised; and - Monitoring performance and credit ratings of counterparties.